devcanovas/pomov2/README.md

 **Redux:** I implemented Redux to manage the global state of the application, ensuring efficient data management and communication between components.

-**Styled Components:** I adopted the Styled Components approach to style the application elements, delivering a modern and customized aesthetic.
+**TailwindCSS:** I adopted the Tailwind approach to style the application elements, delivering a modern and customized aesthetic.

 **Tauri:** To ensure a native and fast desktop experience, I integrated Tauri, enabling the packaging of the application using web technologies.